 Why reinforcement use in concrete? | Why steel use in Construction?

-Why Steel used in Concrete?
+Why did Steel use in Concrete?

 Reinforced cement concrete is the one in which steel bars are embedded into the concrete to resist stresses coming over it.
 Concrete is very weak against tensile stresses and is strong against compressive stresses.
-The reinforced steel bars are used to bear tensile, shear, and to some extent compressive stresses which a Plain cement concrete is unable to bear.
+The reinforced steel bars are used to bear tensile, shear, and to some extent compressive stresses which Plain cement concrete is unable to bear.

 There are three important types of stress: